silviabasile/ADM-Homework-4/README.md

 This repository is about the fourth homework of *Algorithmic Methods of Data Mining*.
 In this file is possible to find an explanation to the function used in the first two exercises of the homework.

 - `convert_names(data)` : This function converts all the author names with special characters in readble names using the function "html.unescape".
-For example the name *'david echeverr&iacute;a ciaurri'* will become *'david echeverría ciaurri'*.

     Input: the whole dataset (data)